togashigreat/ninja/README.md

 # Ninja

-Ninja is a small build system with a focus on speed. https://ninja-build.org/
+Ninja is a build system with a focus on speed. https://ninja-build.org/

 See [the manual](https://ninja-build.org/manual.html) or